ant358/ml-ops-template/README.md

 ## setup the environment variables
-add any the environment variables to the .env file add the .env file to the .gitignore file if it contains sensitive information create a container name to use when running the docker image as part of a network so that it can be identified in the logs
+add any the environment variables to the .env file if passwords are added to the .env file make sure to add the .env file to the .gitignore file as it contains sensitive information that should not be pushed to github or gitlab.
+However at the moment it is used to transfer the container name from docker run to the python logger. create a container name to use when running the docker image as part of a network so that it can be identified in the logs